Jigsaw Live Chat

 Will I speak to the same person if I request another chat?

 We can't guarantee that you will speak to the same person each time you log in.
 However, the person you get through to will be able to see your previous chats so you won't have to repeat everything.

-Do let us now if you are already linked in with another support service, in particular any regular therapeutic sessions you might have.
-For example at Jigsaw, in HSE mental health services, student counselling services or another online service.
+Do let us know if you are already linked in with another support service, in particular any regular therapeutic sessions you might have.
+For example at Jigsaw, in HSE mental health services, student counselling or another online service.

 We will respond to your email as soon as possible.
-We aim to respond within 24 hours Mon-Fri, but there are times when it may take longer than this.
+Monday to Friday we aim to respond within 24 hours, but there are times it may take longer than this.

 If you request a chat, the person you talk to will be able to see your email.
 You won't have to repeat what you have written.

 If there is a problem with your internet connection:

 Check your internet connection.
 If you are unable to reconnect, you can access a new chat when your connection is restored.